grepdisc/communitycanvases/_events/communityartsummer2023.md

 **Locations:** Most workshops will take place at 586 Genesee Street.
 Some may take place at RSI's youth Clubhouse at 66 Englewood or at local churches.

 **Workshop dates:** Tuesdays and Thursdays 3pm to 5:30pm.
-Dates are ubject to change, and start right after the end of the school year, and skip July 4th:
+Dates are subject to change, and start right after the end of the school year, and skip July 4th:
  - Tuesday June 27
  - Thursday June 29
  - Thursday July 6